 Do broken links on a site affect SEO?

-When search engine crawlers visit your site and find broken links, it will affect the crawl ability rate.
-Therefore, you need to ensure broken links are fixed in time and redirects are set up properly.
+When search engine crawlers visit your site and find broken links, it will affect the crawlability rate.

-There are a few options to fix dead links within the plugin interface: You can edit, unlink, remove, recheck, set up a redirect, or dismiss them as not broken.
+A few options exist to fix dead links within the plugin interface: Edit, unlink, remove, recheck, set up a redirect, or dismiss them as not broken.

 The plugin offers easy access to the link source and anchors text directly from its data page.